-Paul took to drawing from a young age and left school at 16 yrs old to attend, that once was the next step for many.
-The `YTS` (Youth Training Scheme).
-Paul continued drawing and was now painting.
+Paul enjoyed drawing from a young age, however after school at 16 yrs old, the next step into employment for many was the `YTS` (Youth Training Scheme).
+Paul continued drawing, however was now moving into the medium of painting.
 Completely self-taught, Paul feels that having no formal art training has not hindered him.
-Indeed teaching oneself to draw and paint without any particular instruction or technique was to be his own personal ‘great escape’.
-After a few printing jobs, when the machines were manually changed for inks, and a stint being a postman.
-Paul, now in his mid 20's decided to try and make a living becoming a Professional Artist after having relative success at sell out exhibitions and winning various art competitions.
+Indeed teaching himself to draw and paint without any particular instruction or technique was to be his own personal ‘great escape’.
+After a few printing jobs, when the machines were manually changed for inks, and a stint of being a postman.
+Paul, now in his mid 20's decided to try and make a living becoming a Professional Artist after having relative success at sell-out exhibitions and winning various art competitions.

 Over the next decade, Paul picked up two National Publishers and his paintings were reproduced and sold to Art Galleries and Framers across the UK.
 His popular paintings had him nominated as One of the Country's Top Selling Artist at the Fine Art Trading Awards on three different occasions.

 Paul continued to exhibit to sell his artwork, then 7 years ago he taught himself how to create impressive forms from the simple use of bending garden wire.
 These sculptures have now almost eclipsed his paintings in popularity and impact.
 The impression they leave on the viewer are almost of universally happiness and pleasure.
 That said, his newer oil paintings have progressed significantly enough that his portfolio has transformed effortlessly into an exciting and vibrant colour palette.
 Perfect for modern decor and tastes, whilst maintaining his distinctive and pleasing style.